Parent and Participant Code of Conduct

 Participants and parents are expected to exhibit appropriate behavior at all times while participating in any program or activity.
 It is recommended that parents discuss with their children that activities are planned for groups, and while their child may wish not to participate in a specific activity he/she is still expected to make an effort to be a part of the program.
 The following guidelines are designed to provide safe and enjoyable activities for all participants.
 Additional rules may be developed for particular programs.

-Anyone on the field under the age of 18 MUST:
+Anyone on the field during a game or official practice under the age of 18 MUST:

 - Be wearing a catcher’s mask at all times if behind home plate or in the backstop area.